-At the international (and national) level, ideas and norms form and which become accepted as correct or natural (third face of power).
+At the international (and national) level, ideas and norms form and become accepted as correct or natural (third face of power).
 When this happens, nations not complying with these norms often find themselves under internal and external pressures to fall into line.
 Thus, not only were Chinese decision makers under pressure to accept the evolving global paradigm, but there was also a perception amongst Chinese leaders that by moving ahead with reform China could gain a competitive advantage in the production of green energy technologies.
-As Mufson (2015) noted ‘in an unexpected move, China’s President Xi announced that China was going to implement a ‘green dispatch’ policy to ‘give non-carbon producing renewable energy projects top priority on the electricity grid even if that means cutting back on electricity produced with fossil fuels’.
+As Mufson (2015) noted ‘in an unexpected move, China’s President Xi announced that China was going to implement a “green dispatch” policy to give non-carbon producing renewable energy projects top priority on the electricity grid even if that means cutting back on electricity produced with fossil fuels’.

 Falling into the second face of power, in respect to the perception of who would have the knowledge to make change, the Chinese government employed former EPA officials and members of American environmental organizations to oversee their move toward green energy.
 Not only were these actors able to funnel specific information (as discussed in the second face of power) in relation to green energy solutions, but their very presence also illustrates the importance of the movement of actors around the global system in the transfer process (Mufson 2015).

 The location of powerful actors impacts transfer processes.
 Additionally, when, why, and how these actors choose to use their power to structure the game matters.
-This occurs through the selective use of information, manipulating whose evidence and advice is presented, the types of alliances they form, and in the active efforts to shape the discourse and options available at any given point in time.
+This occurs through the selective use of information, manipulating whose evidence and advice is presented, the types of alliances they form, and the active efforts to shape the discourse and options available at any given point in time.
 Power also occurs in how coalitions, global norms, models and paradigms set the parameters of what is acceptable.
 Accordingly, while transfer studies often look at international non-governmental organisations (NGOs) and international governmental organisations (IGOs), national governing structures, and sub-national structures, they tend to neglect how levels of governance interact, provide and shift power between players.
-This overlaps with the way agents come and go in the policy process; often seeing unexpected actors gaining power (environmental NGOs), others losing power (EU), and still others having less power than depicted (EPA) (Biermann and Siebenhüner 2009; Larner and Laurie 2010).
+This overlaps with the way agents come and go in the policy process, often seeing unexpected actors gaining power (environmental NGOs), others losing power (EU), and still others having less power than depicted (EPA) (Biermann and Siebenhüner 2009; Larner and Laurie 2010).

 Structurally embedded competition can cause clashes and encourage the formation of coalitions